pratikap41/Post/README.md

 - Tap on your **profile photo(placeholder)** in **Profile page**.
 - Choose Photo From Gallery.
-- Reload profile for effect to take place.
+- Reload profile by Swiping Down for effect to take place.
 - *Restart Your App if your unable to see your upadte profile photo.*
 - *If problem persists even after app restart, try to clear app data from system settings.*